Plays Metallica by Four Cellos(Mercury - 1996)

 Cult(Mercury - 2001)

 Apocalyptica made a good decision here to enlarge their ensemble to include some orchestral percussion and a double-bass.
 The distortion and electronic enhancements, both subtle and not so subtle, are featured here a lot more as well, to the point where the cellos often sound like roaring thrash/death metal guitars.
 They also wrote the majority of the tracks this time (which is good) and included 3 covers at the end of the album so as not to alienate their fans (which is understandable but bad).
 The result is a very exotic and dark instrumental metal album with a sound you've never heard before.
 The music shifts from metal style riffing mixed with Eastern European haunting melodies, dark 19th century classical romanticism, touches from the Middle East and some experiments with warp and dissonance.
 And yes, a couple of moody 'ballads' as well where things really get grand and beautiful.
+The playing is quite good, although they do go out of tune here and there.
+Most of the original tracks are very nice, only a couple are gimmicky.
 Standouts among the originals include the contagious Middle-Eastern 'Path', the sad and beautiful 'Beyond Time', the grand fury and beauty of 'In Memoriam', the speedy, show-off 'Hyperventilation', and the depressingly moody 'Coma'.
 All in all a captivating and unique, dark experience.
 After 10 tracks of serious, fascinating music, the album does an about face and goes back to gimmick covers I'm afraid, but you can always stop playing it there.
 The first is a furious, ludicrously noisy cover of Grieg's 'Hall of the Mountain King' played over the top.
 Then there's a messy and slightly schmaltzy cover of Metallica's Until it Sleeps that also gets too noisy surprisingly, when they could have easily made this into a haunting beauty.
 The last cover is of 'Fight Fire With Fire', that starts wittily as a scratchy old vinyl recording and then erupts into annoying, inappropriate crunch and speed with one cello scratching out James' vocal lines.
-Overall, I really like this album for its original dark music and I recommend it, but to me it whispers of something even better to come.
-My advise to Apocalyptica is, now that metal has shown you the way, drop it, mature, stop showing off with speed, and just write your own dark music without trying to sound like anyone or to appease the fans.
-It will be brilliant.
-In the meantime, get this and feast your ears.
+Overall, I really like this album for its original-only dark music and I recommend it, but to me it whispers of something even better to come.